-Neil Rathmell grew up in Yorkshire, read English at Jesus College, Cambridge, taught English and drama at secondary schools in Cheshire, Co.
-Durham and Shropshire, where he became County Adviser for Drama and the Arts, and is now back in Yorkshire.
+I grew up in Yorkshire, read English at Jesus College, Cambridge and went on to teach English and drama at secondary schools in Cheshire, Co.
+Durham and Shropshire, where I became County Adviser for Drama and the Arts.
+Now I’m back in Yorkshire.

-Faber & Faber included two of his short stories in Introduction 4 – stories by new writers (1970) and went on to publish his first novel, The Old School (1976).
+Not long after I left Cambridge and started work as an English teacher, Faber & Faber published two of my short stories in Introduction 4 – stories by new writers, and went on a few years later to publish my first novel, The Old School.

 Subsequently, as a drama teacher and youth theatre director, I wrote and directed many plays for performance by young people.
 One of them, Revenge of the Sea God, is recommended by Youth Theatre Ireland in its youth theatre play list, Playshare, and was performed by Prague Youth Theatre in June 2019.

 Now I write mainly for adults.
 Unspoken – a play about a man and his stammer was written in collaboration with speech and language therapist, Dr Trudy Stewart, with the help and advice of people who stammer.
 It had its first performance in a production by Leeds Arts Centre at The Carriageworks, Leeds, 5-8 July 2017, and has since been performed by the same cast at an international speech therapy conference in Antwerp and at the John Lyons Theatre, CityLit, in London.
 A new production by BMH Productions ran for five nights at The Old Schoolhouse, Oxford, from 22-26 March 2019.